dpshang/RAG/README.md

 \text{Ranked Cosine Precision of } B := \frac{1}{K} \sum_{m = 1}^{K} \text{Cosine Precision of } B_m.
 $$

-Under this measurement, those comments ranked higher in the retrieved context will have a higher impact to the precision.
+Under this measurement, those comments ranked higher in the retrieved context will have a higher impact on the precision.
 We also see an improvement in our method from the naive RAG from 0.87982534 to 0.88779141 in this metric as well:

 ![image](https://github.com/gycheong/rag_by_averaging/assets/139825285/6d0d65e2-1347-4591-a312-b2ab8c7f62a0)

 ## Conclusion and future directions

-As we have seen in the example above, our averaging method improves the overall retrieval better by getting rid of possibly unrelated retrieved data by comparisions with multiple similar queries to the original one.
+As we have seen in the example above, our averaging method improves the overall retrieval by getting rid of possibly unrelated retrieved data by comparisons with multiple similar queries to the original one.
 The LLM API we are using took almost 30 seconds to generate responses, but it is evident that any stronger LLM we use would only make the process faster.